This year I am bringing the house down with loud music, friends and not the pretty me looks.

 - Seeds: Poppy seeds are essential to the recipe.
-Due to their unavailability, omit to add this seed.
+Due to their unavailability in Dubai, I omitted adding this seed.
 Replace poppy seeds with white chia seeds.
-Note that the flavor and taste will change slightly.
+Note that the flavour and taste will change slightly.

-- Rose flavors: Add rose water for flavour.
+- Rose flavours: Add rose water for flavour.
 Fresh rose to decorate looks amazing in this recipe

-- 1 tsp green cardamom optional( around 5-6 pcs)
+- 1 teaspoon green cardamom around 5-6 pcs

 - Sliced pistachio